zielony12/lintfs/README.txt

 Test : `make test`
 Clean: `make clean`

+ntfs-3g is just for ntfsprogs (NTFS_3G=0|1 make flag) ntfs3 kernel driver is used for NTFS support so initramfs is not required, however can be enabled (INITRAMFS=0|1 make flag)

-No license - do what you want.
+No license - do whatever you want.

 _________
 zielony12